google/myelin-acorn-electron-hardware/spi_sd_card/README.md

 in [MMFS](https://github.com/hoglet67/MMFS/).

-It also contains an experimental version of the memory-mapped SPI port as seen in MMC_MemoryMapped.asm, except at &FCD0 rather than &FE18, but this isn't working yet.
+It also contains an experimental version of the memory-mapped SPI port as seen in MMC_MemoryMapped.asm, except at &FCD0 rather than &FE18.

 Hardware-wise, right now it's an elk_pi_tube_direct cartridge with an SD socket taped to the top, and jumper wires everywhere.
 It draws